Analyzing Quarterhill (QTRHF) and The Competition

-Quarterhill (OTCMKTS: QTRHF) is one of 27 public companies in the “Patent owners & lessors” industry, but how does it contrast to its peers?
-We will compare Quarterhill to similar businesses based on the strength of its risk, dividends, institutional ownership, earnings, valuation, profitability and analyst recommendations.
+Quarterhill (OTCMKTS: QTRHF) is one of 27 publicly-traded companies in the “Patent owners & lessors” industry, but how does it weigh in compared to its peers?
+We will compare Quarterhill to similar companies based on the strength of its valuation, profitability, dividends, analyst recommendations, earnings, institutional ownership and risk.

 This table compares Quarterhill and its peers’ net margins, return on equity and return on assets.